«

 Difference 3: Ions

 Datomic lets you run your code in process with your data.
-In On-Prem, this takes the form of functions installed in a database, or functions you add to the classpath.
+In Datomic Pro, this takes the form of functions installed in a database, or functions you add to the classpath.

 Datomic Cloud's tight AWS integration make this capability much more powerful.
 Ions let you run your entire application on Datomic, with reproducible deployment, elastic autoscaling, and integration via AWS Lambda events and AWS API Gateway.